 |[The route between Ben Cruachan and Drochaid Ghlas offers brilliant ridge walking]|

 Ben Cruachan is a magnificent massif: a complex mass of ridges and coires covering a huge area north of Loch Awe.
 Electricity pylons from Cruachan Power Station do little to detract from this magnificent, rough horseshoe walk, taking in two Munros as well as several other minor summits.
 Ben Cruachan is the highest of the ring of peaks, but the superb views begin almost at the car park.
-Arran, Jura and Mull are the highlights of the western panorama, but on a clear day it's theoretically possible to see as far as Northern Ireland and Galloway, nearly 100 miles away.
+Arran, Jura and Mull are the normal highlights of the western panorama, but on a clear day it's theoretically possible to see as far as Northern Ireland and Galloway, nearly 100 miles away.

 |[Cruachan Reservoir dam & Ben Cruachan summit (behind pylon)]|

 Name: Walk: Ben Cruachan - Hollow Mountain ridge ★★★★☆

 Ascent: 1380 metres

 Main summits: Ben Cruachan (1126 metres, Munro); Drochaid Ghlas (1009 metres); Stob Diamh (998 metres, Munro); Stob Garbh (980 metres)